asreview/asreview-makita/README.md

   --n_runs N_RUNS                           Number of runs.
 Default: 1.
   --skip_wordclouds                         Disables the generation of wordclouds.
   --overwrite                               Automatically accepts all overwrite requests.
-  --instances_per_query INSTANCES_PER_QUERY Number of instances per query.
+  --n_query n_query                          Number of instances per query.
 Default: 1.
   --n-stop n-stop                           The number of label actions to simulate.
 Default 'min' will stop simulating when all relevant records are found.
   --classifiers CLASSIFIERS                 Classifiers to use                              Default: ['logistic', 'nb', 'rf', 'svm']
   --feature_extractors FEATURE_EXTRACTOR    Feature extractors to use                       Default: ['doc2vec', 'sbert', 'tfidf']